-If you have a NVIDIA graphics card and you’re seeing “Unable to connect to NVIDIA.
+If you have an NVIDIA graphics card and you’re seeing an “Unable to connect to NVIDIA.
 Try again later” message when you try to use GeForce Experience to update your display driver, you’re not alone.
 Many Windows users are reporting this problem as well.
 Sometimes, the error notification looks like this:

 No worries at all, this problem is possible to fix.
 Here are 3 solutions for you to try.
 You may not have to try them all; just work your way down until you find the one works for you.